 These discrepancies got me thinking.
 Why do some babies follow the Wonder Weeks perfectly and others seem not to?
 Why do some mothers notice it aligns better with the baby’s birth date, not due date as the book suggests?
 Does this mean the wonder weeks aren’t legit?
 Not necessarily.
-I looked in to how this data was gathered.
-Dr. Plooij used, at least at the start, self reported results from a group of mothers with young babies.
-This is fine, but there are some inherit biases in self reported data.
+I looked into how this data was gathered.
+Dr. Plooij used, at least at the start, self-reported results from a group of mothers with young babies.
+This is fine, but there are some inherent biases in self-reported data.
 People can over exaggerate what they see, or they can minimize effects.
 This makes sense- we as humans report events tinged with what we feel about them.
-So not every baby will got through the same experiences to the same degree.
+So not every baby will go through the same experiences to the same degree.
 As with any research of this sort, it is taking observations from a relatively small group, the ones Dr. Plooij observed, and applying it to a relatively large group, babies everywhere.
 That means you are more likely to find outliers.
 You can think about it this way.
 If you were to observe a group of people you might find that they wake up and eat breakfast right away.
 It can be safe to assume most people behave that way.
-But as the group observed gets bigger, you might see people who work out before breakfast, or people who eat breakfast at work, or even people who skip breakfast all together.
+But as the group observed gets bigger, you might see people who work out before breakfast, or people who eat breakfast at work, or even people who skip breakfast altogether.
 Your original prediction for an unknown person that they will wake up and eat breakfast isn’t wrong.
 But as you look at more and more people, you will find more variations in the behavior.
 Translated to the Wonder Weeks, this means it is a reasonable assumption that most babies will follow this pattern of behaviors, but it does not mean every baby will act the same way.
 Some babies will hit leaps hard and display the typical behavior the book outlines.
 Others will skate on through without you even knowing something changed.
 Neither is a wrong way to grow or develop.
 We have to remember that babies aren’t robots.
 They are all different.
 Even identical twins might not exhibit the same reactions to their growing awareness of the world.

 I think a big part of how children learn and grow is also how we as parents handle the behaviors displayed.
 I know some mothers swear by the weeks.
 They line up perfectly and their babies react in a textbook manner to them.
 The weeks give them a sense of understanding and control enabling them to show patience and grace when dealing with their children.
 That is great.
 If these weeks work for you, I think that is wonderful.
 But if you are like me and find them to add more stress to your life, I think you can safely put the information aside.
 Don’t get me wrong, knowing the why behind how our children act can be so important.
 Anything that helps us get through the tough early years of motherhood is beneficial.
 But if you are like me and it created a sense of dread, then it isn’t helpful.
 I don’t like that implication that I get from reading some websites that ignoring these weeks will somehow harm your child’s development.
 This book first came out in 1992.
 Babies have been making mental developments long before then and before this book became mainstream.
 You aren’t going to limit your child’s mental growth if you do not do specific exercises with them at just the right times.
 You also aren’t being a bad mom if you either aren’t aware of the weeks or opt to not follow them closely.